katzio/email_sender/CURSOR_GUIDE.md

 2. Some paragraphs of text
 3. A button that links to a URL
 4. A footer with attribution
-Make sure it's properly formatted for HTML emails
+Make sure it's properly formatted for HTML emails with right-to-left support for Hebrew text
 ```

 Modify the template to suit your needs.
+Our template includes:

+- Right-to-left text alignment for Hebrew
+- A prominent button linking to a Google Drive
+- Attribution in the footer with links to this project

 ## Step 5: Testing Your Script